Stability, bounded generation and strong boundedness: Appendix

 holds and $b_{11}(c_{22}-c_{21})-1=b'_{21}\in \sqrt{I}$.
 Further, we obtain $c_{21}\in \sqrt{I}$ from $C=B^{-1}$ and (\ref{eq1}).
 Hence $b_{11}c_{22}-1\in \sqrt{I}$ and so using $C=B^{-1}$, we obtain that $b_{11}\equiv c_{22}^{-1}\equiv b_{22}\text{ mod }\sqrt{I},$ that is $t=b_{11}-b_{22}\in \sqrt{I}$.
 This finishes the argument for $\Phi=A_{n\geq 3}.$

 For the symplectic group ${\rm Sp}_{2n}(R)$ for $n\geq 4$, we will use the calculations from our earlier paper \cite{explicit_strong_bound_sp_2n} split into four parts.
-We will also first show the inclusion of sets as in (\ref{root_element_inclusion}) for short roots $\phi$ only and later show how to include long roots.
+We will also first show the inclusion of sets as in (\ref{root_element_inclusion}) for short roots $\phi$ only and only later include long roots.